2020PB/police-brutality/all-locations.md

 ### Police shove protesters and confiscate guitar | August 16th

-Police shove protesters on the sidewalk.
+Police shove protesters on the sidewalk near the Penumbra Kelly building.
 One officer grabs a protester's guitar and walks away with it.
 The protester chases the officer and is shoved and shot at.

 tags: abuse-of-power, protester, push, shove

 id: or-portland-285

-geolocation:
+geolocation: 45.5229431, -122.6144319

 **Links**